5 tips to measure adoption in Office 365

 4. Microsoft Teams Analytics Report in Teams

 - Analytics can be accessed if you own the Microsoft Teams via.

 - Manage Teams

 5. Personal productivity with MyAnalytics

 Microsoft's MyAnaltics does not quite belong in the list.
 Nevertheless, I mentioned this because it is important for individuals to be able to observe which tasks they put the most time into.
 Important for any change is that users are "aware" of their productivity which indirectly affects the overall numbers and facts above.

 - You can access this report at: https://myanalytics.microsoft.com/?v=collaboration

 - You need an E5 license.
 You can activate a trial via: this blog.

 Summary & Conclusions

 - Workplace Analytics, unfortunately, has not yet been released to the masses.
-It is a promising solution to get multiple organization factoring into one view.
+It is a promising solution for getting multiple organizational factoring into one view.
 This is to really actively adjust where there is low usage of services within Microsoft 365.
 Conversely highlighting where things are going well.

 Microsoft Teams Activity insights connects seamlessly with Microsoft Teams Analytics reports.
 These are viewable by appointees from Microsoft Teams.

 - It's all about the people.
 Just because you have nice numbers in dashboards in Office 365 does not mean that goals have necessarily been achieved such as: A better work-life balance.
 Fewer e-mails, fewer meetings.
 Getting among the people.
 Talking, and understanding where technology can help, helps.
 Not the other way around.

 Start with a test setup for Microsoft teams can be done by creating a testtenant.